cultural-impact-of-warfare

 Firepower Revolution: The Musket’s Impact on Combat

-The introduction of the flintlock musket radically altered the nature of combat.
-Muskets had an effective range of about 50–100 metres, far exceeding traditional throwing weapons.
-A well‑trained Māori warrior could fire two to three rounds per minute, and a coordinated volley could break a charge before it reached hand‑to‑hand distance.
-This meant that tribes with muskets could inflict heavy casualties from a distance, reducing the dominance of close‑quarter fighting.
+The flintlock musket radically altered the nature of combat.
+With an effective range of 50–100 metres, it far exceeded traditional thrown weapons.
+A well-trained Māori warrior could fire two to three rounds per minute, and a coordinated volley could break a charge before it reached hand-to-hand distance.
 Battles that once lasted hours could be decided within minutes by a single volley.
-The psychological effect was also profound: the noise, smoke, and sudden death from an invisible enemy shattered traditional formations.
+The psychological effect was profound: the noise, smoke, and sudden death from an invisible enemy shattered traditional formations.

 New Tactics: Combined Arms and Siege Warfare